 What to Look for in Dubstep Headphones

+Since dubstep is a genre of electronic dance music, the same rules as for choosing the best headphones for EDM apply.
 For a start, you’d want something that actually plays a massive amount of bass.
 Consider price and form later; it’s the audio quality that matters for this bass-obsessed genre of music.
 There are at least three things that make up the audio quality of a pair of headphones: sensitivity, frequency response, and form.

 You can feel the solid bass response of headphones with 107 decibels (dB) sensitivity.
 You can even go for 110 dB or 115 dB.
 All of these sensitivity ratings play back good bass without needing an amplifier.
 If you’re not familiar with headphones sensitivity, the term simply describes how efficiently headphones use energy.
 Aim for portable gears with a sensitivity rating of over 100 dB.

 Besides a solid sensitivity rating, also look for one with a good frequency response, which reproduces the sounds without distortion.
 It will let you listen to subtle sounds unrecognisable elsewhere.
 Play a Skrillex or TobyMac track with every gear and see if it functions well in both low-noise and loud environment.